MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 #### Tenant requirements

-The **tenant** where the site will be provisioned must have the [App Catalog](./use-app-catalog.md) installed *and* have the latest version of [Microsoft 365 learning pathways](/office365/customlearning/#:~:text=Microsoft%20365%20learning%20pathways%20is%20a%20customizable%2C%20on-demand,adoption%20of%20Microsoft%20365%20services%20in%20your%20organization.) installed.
+The **tenant** where the site is provisioned must have the [App Catalog](./use-app-catalog.md) installed *and* have the latest version of [Microsoft 365 learning pathways](/office365/customlearning/#:~:text=Microsoft%20365%20learning%20pathways%20is%20a%20customizable%2C%20on-demand,adoption%20of%20Microsoft%20365%20services%20in%20your%20organization.) installed.
 Your tenant must have **version 4.0 or higher** of Microsoft 365 learning pathways.

 |App Catalog installed|+|Microsoft 365 learning pathways 4.0 or higher installed|=|Tenant requirements met|
 |:---:|:---:|:---:|:---:|:---:|